Month-to-Month Home Warranties: Flexible Plans Without Long Commitments

 Most home warranty providers allow cancellation at any time, but the terms differ significantly depending on when you cancel.

-Within the first 30 days: If you haven't filed any claims, you can typically receive a full refund of paid fees minus a cancellation charge (often around $50).
+Within the first 30 days: If you haven't filed any claims, you can typically receive a full refund of paid fees, sometimes minus a small administrative charge.
+American Home Shield says that if you cancel your plan agreement within the first 30 days of your coverage, it will refund your agreement fees minus any service and claims incurred.
 Note that most plans also have a 30-day waiting period before coverage even begins, so this window often overlaps with the no-claims period.

 Do Monthly Plans Have Different Coverage Limits?